jbitencourtdoriatubino-droid/A/README.md

 1 📎 the original project
 - was for one simple api in pure php
 - creatend one api in php, but not usend a framework php
-- and creatend to be simple visisualisytion the arquecture of project
+- and creatend to be simple visisualisytion the archicture of project
 - and exercisend i'm from what i know of the php

 2 📎 the initelizy